willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 To solve a circuit using superposition,

 * Break the circuit up into multiple sub-circuits.
 Create one sub-circuit for each independent source.
-* To create a sub-circuit keep one source and turn off or *suppress* all the others.
+* To create a sub-circuit keep one source turned on and turn off or *suppress* all the others.
     - To suppress a *voltage* source, replace it with a *short* circuit.
     - To suppress a *current* source, replace it with an *open* circuit.